-Ensure that your guest boots and can performs its tasks, then validate the host-key document, and make the guest secure with the genproting command as described in "Securing the guest" on page 16.
+Ensure that your guest boots and can performs its tasks, and make the guest secure with the genproting command as described in "Securing the guest" on page 16.

 Test your image

 Before you secure your image and send it to the cloud provider, test it to ensure that it boots and performs its tasks as expected.